tmeechh/tmeechh/README.md

 I am very interested in:

 Working with a team on diverse projects,
-Learning new programming languages and technologies
+Learning new programming languages and technologies.

-Get in Touch
+📫   Get in Touch
 You can reach me through my GitHub profile.
 I am always open to discussions about potential projects, collaborations, or any interesting opportunities!